 Q. What is the best type of wok?

-The best woks for traditional Asian cooking are round-bottom, carbon steel woks with a long wooden handle.
+The best woks for traditional cooking are carbon steel woks with a round bottom and a long wooden handle.
 Hand-hammered woks made in China are popular because you can see the individual hammer marks in the steel, which gives them an authentic appearance.
 Hand-hammered and machine-made woks have similar cooking performance.
 Choosing a handmade wok is more about the cooking experience and feel.

 Q. Is it safe to use a carbon steel wok?